-PacificSource considers a hypoglossal nerve stimulation (e.g., Inspire II System) to be medically necessary when ALL of the following is met:
+PacificSource considers hypoglossal nerve stimulation (e.g., Inspire II System) to be medically necessary when ALL of the following is met:

 - 1. Diagnosis of obstructive sleep apnea (OSA) - 2.
 Member is 18 years of age or older - 3.
-Body mass index (BMI) is less than 32 kg/m2 - 4.
-A Polysomnography (PSG) is performed within 24 months of first consultation for Inspire implant - 5.
+Body mass index (BMI) is less than 32 kg/m2

+- 4. A polysomnography (PSG) is performed within 24 months of first consultation for an Inspire implant - 5.
 Member has predominantly obstructive events (defined as central and mixed apneas less than 25% of the total AHI) - 6.
-Apnea Hypopnea Index (AHI) is 15 to 65 events per hour (As defined by Hypopnea definition listed in background - Member has a minimum of one month of CPAP monitoring documentation that demonstrates CPAP failure (e.g., Apnea Hypopnea Index > 15 despite CPAP usage) or CPAP intolerance (e.g., < 4 hours per night, 5 nights per week) - 8.
-No other anatomical findings that would compromise performance of device (e.g., tonsil size 3 or 4 per tonsillar hypertrophy grading scale) - 9.
+Apnea Hypopnea Index (AHI) is 15 to 65 events per hour (see definitions section of this policy below) - Member has a minimum of one month of CPAP monitoring documentation that demonstrates CPAP failure (e.g., Apnea Hypopnea Index > 15 despite CPAP usage) or CPAP intolerance (e.g., < 4 hours per night, 5 nights per week) - 8.
+No other anatomical findings that would compromise the performance of a device (e.g., tonsil size 3 or 4 per tonsillar hypertrophy grading scale) - 9.
 Absence of complete concentric collapse at the soft palate level as seen on a Drug Induced Sleep Endoscopy procedure